 Computer scientists must know how to translate their designs into working systems.
-As in any craft, the tools available to implementers have a profound effect on the end system, both in the style of the interface and the way original designs are translated into working ones.
+As in any craft, the tools available to implementors have a profound effect on the end system, both in the style of the interface and the way original designs are translated into working ones.

-To give students the tools of their trade, they first must understand what the tools can offer.
+Before students can use the tools of their trade, they first must understand what the tools can offer.
 They learn about windowing system technology, the offerings of graphical user interface toolkits, and interface builders.
-They are introduced to features that they should expect to see in the next generation toolkit, such as constraint management and programming by demonstration.
+They are introduced to features that probably will appear in the next-generation toolkit, such as constraint management and programming by demonstration.

-The hands-on component comes in the third assignment (see Section 0).
-Through a GUI toolkit, students translate their paper prototypes into horizontal and vertical prototypes-often finding out that some of their ideas are not easily implementable-and then turn their prototype into a working system.
-We use the Tcl/Tk language (Ousterhout 1994) because it is freely available, has a very rapid learning time (compared to other toolkits), and is reasonably robust.
+Students are given hands-on experience in the third assignment (described later) Through a GUI toolkit, students translate their paper prototypes into horizontal and vertical prototypes-often finding out that some of their ideas are not easily implementable-and then turn their prototypes into working systems.
+We use the Tcl/Tk language [14] because it is freely available, has a very rapid learning time (compared to other toolkits), and is reasonably robust.
 It is also available on Linux, which many students have installed on their home machines.
-Other languages could work just as well as long as it has a modest learning curve (and most do not!), and we have had successful experiences with SUIT (Pausch, Conway and Deline 1992) and Microsoft's Visual Basic.
+Other languages could work as well if they have a modest learning curve, but most do not!
+We have had successful experiences with SUIT [15] and Microsoft's Visual Basic.

-Visions of the future.
+Visions of the Future

 The course closes with video presentations of several visions of the future of human computer interaction.
 I expect students to realize that today's graphical user interfaces are an artifact of today's technology, and that the affordances of future technology will have a profound effect on the designs they create.
-T

 I also introduce the notion of ethics for programmers, as future systems can have a ruinous effect on society.
-For example, the video on the Active Badges personal locator system (Hopper, 1993) is a great one for discussing the ethics of privacy, and ask them what they would do if they were hired to implement a system that could act as a surveillance device.
+For example, the video on the Active Badges personal locator system [5] is a great one for discussing the ethics of privacy, and asks students to consider what they would do if they were hired to implement a system that could act as a surveillance device.